 Any locker may be opened, and its contents searched or examined by school authorities without the permission of the student at any time when, at the discretion of the school authorities, they deem it necessary to do so.
-Students may use a lock on their locker, but the lock must be rented from the school office.

-Lockers, shelving, and hooks are provided for student items (book bags, lunches, books, etc.) storage during the day.
+Lockers and hooks are provided for student items (book bags, lunches, books, etc.) during the day.
 Any student items that are found in the hallway, not on hooks, during or after the school day will be placed in the lost and found area.
 Lockers are not to be written on or have permanent or difficult to remove decals or stickers placed on them.